Fly by Night (album): Release and reception

 Fly by Night was released in February 1975 and reached No. 9 in Canada and No. 113 on the U.S. Billboard 200.
-The title track was released as a single in May 1975, reaching No. 45 in Canada and No. 88 in the United States.
-This was followed by "Making Memories" in May 1977.
+The title track was released as a single in April 1975, reaching No. 45 in Canada.
 By October 1975, the album had sold 110,000 copies.
 The original vinyl pressings contained an inner sleeve of photographs and handwritten lyrics by Peart.

-Rush supported the album with a U.S. and Canadian tour that covered more than 70 cities from February to June 1975, opening for Kiss and Aerosmith.
+Rush supported the album with a U.S. and Canadian tour that covered more than 70 cities from January 15 to June 29, 1975, opening for Kiss and Aerosmith.
 They performed their first major headline shows across Canada, including a sold-out gig at Massey Hall in Toronto for 4,000 people.

 In a review for Statesville Record & Landmark, Pam Simon thought the album "is a strange schizophrenic album, almost evenly divided between second-rate acoustic music and the dated concept of the power-trio format".
-She was critical of their more heavy metal direction and the pretentious nature of their songs and picked out "By-Tor and the Snow Dog" as such an example which she called "especially horrendous".
-Though Simon praised Lifeson's "more than competent" guitar work and Peart's drumming, she criticised Lee's voice for sounding too similar to Robert Plant.
+She was critical of their "heavy-metal material [which] tends toward highly pretentious compositions with epic overtones."
+Simon picked out "By-Tor and the Snow Dog" as such an example which she called "especially horrendous".
+Though Simon praised Lifeson's "more than competent" guitar work and Peart's drumming, she criticised Lee's "mediocre" voice for sounding too similar to Robert Plant.
 Michael Dolgy in RPM Weekly wrote the album is "a loud but sensitive excursion into ball-blaster rock/roll".
-Greg Prato of AllMusic said that the album was less straightforward than their debut album, and while it was not one of their best albums, it was one of their most important.
+Greg Prato of AllMusic said that the album was less straightforward than their debut album, and while it was not one of their best albums, it was one of their most important because it heralded the band's new direction.

 Ultimate Classic Rock included the album on their list of the "Top 100 '70s Rock Albums", writing "Neil Peart wasn't just the new drummer; he was the spark that pushed them to greatness."